tustin2121/James_Somerton_Transcripts/_videos/7a4DTkoejG8.md

 <compare>
 <james {% include timecode %}>

-I need like a "bonk", I could go like, [mimes hitting Nick with a newspaper] bad!
+I need like a "bonk", I could go like, <u>[mimes hitting Nick with a newspaper]</u> bad!

 </james>
 </compare>
 <compare>
 <nick>

-[laughs] Well, listen what that is, I'm never dishonest about it.
+<u>[laughs]</u> Well, listen what that is, I'm never dishonest about it.
 I sort of am upfront and I say, like, "I'm not really interested in meeting up," um... but I love doing cyber, I love talking to people, and regardless of that there is still an ongoing expectation that, "oh we're gonna meet up eventually, he's just saying he's not into meeting people so he can bypass all of the undesirable-- whoops- I'll bypass all the undesirable gays!"
 Um, and when I was kind of coming of age on gay dating--

 </nick>
 </compare>